 In 2021, ACES launches a new online lecture series titled “Race and Migration - scholarship in between, on and beyond the borders”.
-Starting January 27th and reaching until June 10th, the series invites speakers and the audience to reflect on the historical divides and bridges between race and migration scholarship in Europe.
+The series invites speakers and the audience to reflect on the historical divides and bridges between race and migration scholarship in Europe.

 During five monthly sessions, scholars from various fields are invited to discuss how they tackle the intersections between race- and migration in both their scholarly work and in institutional settings.
 The series is convened by Sonja Evaldsson Mellström and Eline Westra, UvA Department of Political Science.
 What are the points of contestation between race- and migration studies in 21st century Europe?
 Why have these two fields developed parallel to, but not always in conversation with, each other?